 4. Load Up On Antioxidants

 Antioxidants neutralize and protect the body from the damaging effects of free radicals.
 These naturally occurring vitamins and minerals throw a wrench in glycation by preventing sugar from attaching to proteins.
 Your body produces antioxidants naturally, but you can also find them in everyday foods like berries, leafy greens and coffee.
 You can even find them in your skin care.
-Look for products that contain Vitamins C and E which help collagen and elastin hold their shape and maintain their strength.
+Look for products that contain Vitamins C and E which help collagen and elastin hold their shape and maintain their strength for your skin.

 One of our best beauty secrets is to get enough sleep.
 While you’re sleeping, your skin goes into overdrive, regenerating and repairing any damage done during the day.
 Studies show that lack of sleep contributes to more fine lines and wrinkles, uneven skin tone and less elasticity.
 But, it comes down to more than the quantity of sleep; just as important is quality.
-During deep sleep is when your body does the most work to counteract the aging effects of sugar and other stressors.
+Your body does the most work during deep sleep to counteract the aging effects of sugar and other stressors.